alexkyllo/alexkyllocom/content/posts/make-is-all-you-need.md

 available.
 I love that it's language-agnostic, so it's perfect for teams where different people use R, Python, or other languages for their analysis code.
-It also gives you a "single point of contact" for all the scripts and commands that need tobe run for your project, so you can just type `make` or `make [task name]` instead of having to remember and re-type each command.
+It also gives you a "single point of contact" for all the scripts and commands in your project, so you can just type `make` or
+`make [task name]` instead of having to remember and re-type each command.

 The [GNU Make Manual](https://www.gnu.org/software/make/manual/make.html)